yayoamigo/Nasa-exploration/README.md

 ## Initialize Server

-To start the server, run the command `npm run deploy`.
+To start the development server, run the command `npm run watch`.

+## Deployment

+To deploy the application, run the command `npm run deploy`

+To deploy the application in a cluster, run the command `npm run deploy-cluster`

+## Scripts

+- `npm run deploy`: Builds the client and starts the server
+- `npm run deploy-cluster`: Builds the client and starts the server in a cluster
+- `npm run server`: Starts the server
+- `npm run client`: Starts the client
+- `npm run watch`: Starts the client and server concurrently
+- `npm run test`: Runs any tests that are specified

 ## Contributions